 FACULTY/STAFF: Continue to use your MTSU User ID, sometimes referred to as your FSA user account name, as your Username.
 This should be the same Username you were already using for PipelineMT.
 Your password for PipelineMT has become the same as your FSA password, also referred to as your Exchange or Outlook password.

 With the major overhaul of PipelineMT, the My Courses component of PipelineMT is no longer available.

 My Courses offered faculty a limited framework for posting syllabi and other course documents and saw very little use.
 The vast majority of faculty use D2L for posting syllabi and other course materials along with D2L's many other helpful features.

-If you would like advice or assistance with using D2L, please call the Faculty Instructional Technology Center (FITC) at 615-904-8189.
+If you would like advice or assistance with using D2L, please call the Center for Technologies and Training (CTAT) at 615-904-8189.

 If you have questions or encounter any problems related to changes to PipelineMT contact the ITD Help Desk.